NICKNAME/S: Wild Kyle

 In June 2018, he attended an NBA mini-camp run by the Dallas Mavericks.

-In 2017 played overseas for the first time in his career, moving to New Zealand and playing with the Nelson Giants.
-In his debut for the Giants he scored 13 points in 40 minutes as a starter in a 100–94 overtime loss to the Southland Sharks.
-On 16 April 2017, he scored a game-high 26 points in a 79–74 victory over the Taranaki Mountainairs, helping the Giants claim their first win of the season after starting 0–6.
-He suffered injuries to his toe and quad muscle injuries mid-season which forced him to miss two games in early May.
+In his debut for the Giants, he scored 13 points in 40 minutes as a starter in a 100–94 overtime loss to the Southland Sharks, and on April 16, 2017 he scored a game-high 26 points in a 79–74 victory over the Taranaki Mountainairs to help Nelson claim its first win of the season after starting 0–6.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.